Edric-Matwiejew/QuOp_MPI/README.rst

     make html

-Documentaion will then be present in QuOp_MPI/docs/build/html.
+Documentation will then be present in QuOp_MPI/docs/build/html.

 Detailed installation on Windows
 --------------------------------